swe-robertkibet/loyalty-webhook-processor/README.md

 ### Why Use Atomic Database Transactions?

-The loyalty service wraps user creation, point incrementation, and transaction creation in a Prisma `$transaction` block, making these operations atomic. **Without atomicity**, a failure after incrementing points but before creating the transaction record would result in "phantom points"—points in the user's balance with no corresponding transaction history.
+The loyalty service wraps user creation, point incrementation, and transaction creation in a Prisma `$transaction` block, making these operations atomic. **Without atomicity**, a failure after incrementing points but before creating the transaction record would result in "phantom points": points in the user's balance with no corresponding transaction history.
 This breaks accounting invariants and makes auditing impossible. **With atomicity**, either all operations succeed together or none do, maintaining the invariant that `user.points === sum(transactions.points)`.
 The trade-off is slightly lower performance (transactions hold locks longer) and potential for deadlocks under high concurrency, but these risks are mitigated by proper indexing and connection pooling.
 The correctness guarantee is worth the performance cost.

 ### Why HMAC SHA-256 for Webhook Signatures?

 Webhooks are public HTTP endpoints accessible to anyone on the internet, creating a security risk: malicious actors could submit fake payment events to award themselves points fraudulently. **HMAC (Hash-based Message Authentication Code) signatures** provide cryptographic verification that webhooks originate from the legitimate payment provider.
 The payment provider signs each webhook payload with a shared secret using SHA-256, and our service verifies the signature matches before processing.
 The `crypto.timingSafeEqual` function prevents timing attacks where an attacker measures response times to guess the signature byte-by-byte.
 This is a standard approach used by Stripe, GitHub, and other webhook providers.
-The trade-off is operational complexity (secret key management) and a slight performance cost, but this is essential for financial system security.
+The trade-off is operational complexity (secret key management) and a slight performance cost, but this is necessary for financial system security.

 ### Why Zod for Runtime Validation?